 While working on the project, both desk surveys and fieldwork (primary data collection) are conducted; predominantly qualitative research methods are used.
 Fieldwork consists of conducting semi-structured interviews with anti-corruption activists and civic organizations, focus groups and included surveys.

 The planned duration of the project is 18 months.
 The project is divided into several large blocks: the first one – research activities (work with literature, empirical, field and desk research); the second is the exchange of information (includes workshops, meetings of researchers, exchange of scientists working on a project, between Ukraine and the Netherlands, etc.); the third is the writing of publications.

-The consortium of researchers consists of the University of Leiden and the Interdisciplinary Scientific and Anti-Corruption Research and Education Center at the National University of Kyiv-Mohyla Academy.
+The consortium of researchers consists of the University of Leiden and the Interdisciplinary Scientific and Anti-Corruption Research and Education Center at the National University of “Kyiv-Mohyla Academy”.

 Anticorruption online course “The United Nations Convention against Corruption: Global Corruption, Good Governance, Ukraine and the United States”

-International Anti-Corruption Online Course “The United Nations Convention against Corruption: Global Corruption, Good Governance, Ukraine and the United States” is an on-line training course for law students interested in studying the issues of preventing corruption that is being implemented in six law schools of Ukraine: National University of Kyiv-Mohyla Academy, National University “Odessa Law Academy”, National University “Ostroh Academy”, Yaroslav Mudryi National Law University named after Yaroslav the Wise, Poltava Law Institute, Chernivtsi National University
+International Anti-Corruption Online Course “The United Nations Convention against Corruption: Global Corruption, Good Governance, Ukraine and the United States” is an online training course for law students interested in studying the issues of preventing corruption that is being implemented in six law schools of Ukraine: National University of “Kyiv-Mohyla Academy”, National University “Odessa Law Academy”, National University “Ostroh Academy”, Yaroslav Mudryi National Law University, Poltava Law Institute, Yuriy Fedkovych Chernivtsi National University

-The course is supported by the United States Agency for International Development (USAID), Justice Reform Program “New Justice”.
+The course is supported by the United States Agency for International Development (USAID) New Justice Program.

-Certificate program “Anticorruption interdisciplinary studies” – 2018
+Certificate program “Anticorruption interdisciplinary studies” 2018-2019

 The program is supported by the “Open Society Foundations”.